-Police: 7 shot, 1 fatally, in latest Baltimore shooting
+8 shot, 1 fatally, in latest Baltimore shooting, police say

-BALTIMORE (AP) - A gunman fired indiscriminately into a crowd that had gathered for Sunday cookouts on a Baltimore street, wounding seven people including one of them fatally, the city’s police commissioner said.
+BALTIMORE (AP) — A gunman fired indiscriminately into a crowd that had gathered for Sunday afternoon cookouts along a west Baltimore street, killing a man and wounding seven other people, authorities and reports said.

-Authorities said the gunfire broke out shortly after 5 p.m. on a block in the city’s western district lined with brick row homes.

-Police Commissioner Michael Harrison said a black male approached a crowd on foot and began firing in what he called “a very tragic, very cowardly shooting.”
-Speaking at the scene afterward, Harrison said the shooting appeared to be “extremely targeted” but he did not immediately elaborate on a possible motive.
+Police Commissioner Michael Harrison said the gunfire erupted after 5 p.m. on a block in the city’s western district of brick row homes.
+Harrison said a man approached a crowd on foot and began firing in what he called “a very tragic, very cowardly shooting.”
+Speaking at the scene afterward, Harrison said the shooting appeared “extremely targeted,” but he didn’t provide a possible motive.

 The shooting comes roughly six weeks after Harrison’s swearing-in last month as Baltimore police commissioner, when he promised to make the city safer and lead the department through sweeping reforms required by a federal consent decree.
 It’s a daunting task in one of the country’s poorest major cities where there were more than 300 homicides in each of the past two years.
 Harrison is the city’s 14th police leader since the mid-1990s.

-The commissioner said there were two cookouts occurring on opposite sides of the street Sunday, and that shell casings were found in two different locations in the area, indicating that there may have been a second gunman, or someone firing back at the first shooter, who fled on foot.
+The commissioner said there were two cookouts taking place on opposite sides of the street Sunday, and that shell casings were found in two different locations, indicating that there may have been a second gunman, or someone firing back at the first shooter, who fled on foot.
 It was unclear whether the cookouts were related, Harrison said.

 One man who was shot collapsed behind a Baptist church nearby and was pronounced dead at the scene.
-Harrison said the six other victims were taken to hospitals, but he didn’t release their names and had no immediate information on their conditions.
+Harrison said initially that six others had been wounded and were taken to hospitals, but he didn’t release their names or their conditions.
+A police statement later said a man was killed, but didn’t give his age.
+It said five of the survivors were men ranging in ages from 27 to 58, as well as a 30-year-old woman.

+A police spokeswoman later Sunday evening was cited by The Baltimore Sun as saying an eighth victim, a man with a gunshot wound to the leg, went to a hospital.
+The report did not elaborate.

 “It wasn’t anything dealing with the church.
 I want to make that very clear,” acting mayor Jack Young said.

-Harrison and Young urged members of the public to help investigators with any information as to a suspect or a motive.
+Harrison and Young, in appearance with reporters, urged members of the public to help investigators with any information as to who took part or a motive.

 “Someone knows something,” Young said.
 “These things … they don’t happen by happenstance.
 People know who’s doing these shootings.”